rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-self-hosted-to-cloud.md

 2. Copy Settings

-   - Recreate [custom branding](../../../org-management/set-up-branding/), and org-wide JavaScript from your self-hosted instance to your Cloud instance.
+   - Recreate [custom branding](../../../org-management/set-up-branding/), and any org-wide settings from your self-hosted instance to your Cloud instance.

-   - Manually recreate themes in your Cloud instance and check the Settings page for any other necessary configurations, including Beta feature flags.
+   - Manually check the Settings page for any other necessary configurations that needs to be updated from you self-hosted instance to cloud instance.